Govindvj/Result-Mangement-Project/frontend/README.md

 - Setting up NextUI :
   - After installation of NextUI open tailwind.config.js file
   - There inside plugins add "nextui()"
+  - You can also refer to their official website for any help -> https://nextui.org/docs/guide/installation

 - Setting up DaisyUI :
   - After installation of DaisyUI open tailwind.config.js file
   - There add daisyui inside "require()" -> require('daisyui')
   - "require()" will already be present inside plugins.
+  - You can also refer to their official website for any help -> https://daisyui.com/docs/install/